-The Book Club Kit must be returned to the Borrowing and Discovery Desk at Russell Library as a complete set.
+The Book Club Kit must be returned to the Main Desk at Russell Library as a complete set.
 Items cannot be returned separately.
 The person who checks out the kit is responsible for the entire kit.
 The Book Club Kits are not available through Inter-Library Loan.

 Where can I find a kit?

 The Book Club Kits are located in the lobby on the first floor.
 Please see the Main Desk Staff for assistance.

 If the Book Club Kit you wish to borrow is currently checked out, you can place a hold on it.
 To place a Book Club Kit on hold, search for the title in the online catalog, select the “Place Hold” button, and fill in your name and library card number.
 You are also welcome to call the Information Desk at 860-347-2520 for assistance.

 How long may Book Clubs keep a kit?